History of poison: Rome

-In Roman times, poisoning carried out at the dinner table or common eating or drinking area was not unheard of, or even uncommon, and was happening as early as 331 BC.
-These poisonings would have been used for self-advantageous reasons in every class of the social order.
+In Rome, homicidal poisonings can be traced back as far as 331 BC.
+These poisonings would have been used for self-advantageous reasons in every class of the social order, and were often carried out at common eating or drinking areas.
 The writer Livy describes the poisoning of members of the upper class and nobles of Rome, and Roman emperor Nero is known to have favored the use of poisons on his relatives, even hiring a personal poisoner.
 His preferred enema poison was said to be cyanide.

 Nero's predecessor, Claudius, was allegedly poisoned with mushrooms or alternatively poison herbs.
 However, accounts of the way Claudius died vary greatly.
 Halotus, his taster, Gaius Stertinius Xenophon, his doctor, and the infamous poisoner Locusta have all been accused of possibly being the administrator of the fatal substance, but Agrippina, his final wife, is considered to be the most likely to have arranged his murder and may have even administered the poison herself.
 Some report that he died after prolonged suffering following a single dose at his evening meal, while some say that he recovered somewhat, only to be poisoned once more by a feather dipped in poison which was pushed down his throat under the pretense of helping him to vomit, or by poisoned gruel or an enema.
 Agrippina is considered to be the murderer, because she was ambitious for her son, Nero, and Claudius had become suspicious of her intrigues.

 Later imperial Asia

-Despite the negative effects of poison, which were so evident in these times, cures were being found in poison, even at such a time where it was hated by the most of the general public.
+Despite the negative effects of poison, which were so evident in these times, cures were being found in poison, even at such a time where it was hated by most of the general public.
 An example can be found in the works of Iranian born Persian physician, philosopher, and scholar Rhazes, writer of Secret of Secrets, which was a long list of chemical compounds, minerals and apparatus, the first man to distil alcohol and use it as an anti-septic, and the person who suggested mercury be used as a laxative.
 He made discoveries relating to a mercury chloride called corrosive sublimate.
 An ointment derived from this sublimate was used to cure what Rhazes described as 'the itch', which is now referred to as scabies.
 This proved an effective treatment because of mercury's poisonous nature and ability to penetrate the skin, allowing it to eliminate the disease and the itch.